papajessie/swcpy/docs/RodianSample.md

   * Clip retargeting: Yes
   * Gun shooting sequence: 1
   * Impact delay: 1s
-  * New target on reload: No
+  * New target on reload: Yes
   * Can shoot over walls: No
   * Time between end of clip and start of clip: 1.500s
   * Retargeting offset: 20